 Mr Matthew Swales – Sponsor-Appointed Governor; Chair of the Finance and Audit Committee; Finance/Recovery Plan Link Governor; Appointed September 2016

-Ms Deb Thomas – Sponsor-Appointed Governor; Chair of the Finance and Audit Committee; Finance/Recovery Plan Link Governor; Appointed September 2016
+Ms Deb Thomas – Sponsor-Appointed Governor; Chair of the Admissions Committee; Chair of the Curriculum and Standards Committee; Curriculum / STEM Link Governor; Appointed September 2014

 Deb is a qualified structural engineer and until recently was a Director at Arup where she had worked since graduation.
 She has lived in London for over 28 years during which time she has worked on a wide variety of projects including offices, schools and galleries.